Aeltumn/automated_crafting/.github/ISSUE_TEMPLATE/bug-report.md

 If applicable, add screenshots to help explain your problem.

 **Version Information**
-Are you using (paper)spigot or sponge?
-What Minecraft version are you running?
+What Minecraft/Bukkit version are you running?
-What's the name of your automated_crafting.jar
-What version of Automated Crafting are you using
+What version of Automated Crafting are you using?
 What versions of dependencies (like CustomCrafting) are being used?

 **Additional context**